-Austin, TX – A new report released today by the Texas Public Interest Research Group disproves the common misconception that road-building is paid for by user fees, showing that gas taxes cover barely half the costs of building and maintaining roads, a fraction which is likely to fall steadily.
+Atlanta – Today the Georgia Public Interest Research Group (Georgia PIRG) released a new report, Do Roads Pay for Themselves?
+Setting the Record Straight on Transportation Funding, that disproves the common misperception that road-building is paid for by user fees.
+The report shows that gas taxescover barely half the costs of building and maintaining roads, a fraction which is likely to fall steadily.

 Among the findings of the report: